nkoutoun/nkoutoun.github.io/content/publication/jmp-credit/index.md

 # publication: "Working Paper"
 # publication_short: "Job Market Paper"

-abstract: We examine how household debt portfolios, aggregated to the ZIP code level, respond to local income shocks.
-Using a Bartik-style instrument for persistent income changes and a novel instrument based on shale oil discoveries for transitory shocks, we document that households, on aggregate, use positive income shocks to pay down debt.
-However, this aggregate response masks a stark bifurcation in financial strategy.
-The main point of consensus is high-interest credit card debt, which nearly all households prioritize repaying, but the divergence is most pronounced for mortgages and auto loans.
-Specifically, the deleveraging of total credit is driven by financially healthier households—those with high credit scores, high incomes, or low leverage—who aggressively target consumer debt via credit cards and auto loans.
-In contrast, financially constrained households often use the income windfall as a gateway to new auto credit, while simultaneously showing a strong propensity to pay down their largest liability, the mortgage.
-Our findings highlight that an income shock triggers balance-sheet repair for some and relaxes borrowing constraints for others, calling for more nuanced policy approaches that account for this deep heterogeneity.
+abstract: We study how household debt portfolios—aggregated at the ZIP code level—respond to local income shocks in the United States.
+We implement two separate identification strategies: (i) a Bartik-style instrument that shifts local earnings via national industry trends, and (ii) a novel instrument utilizing the timing and location of shale oil and gas well discoveries.
+Across both designs, positive income shocks are, on average, associated with deleveraging.
+This average, however, masks a sharp bifurcation in financial behavior.
+Deleveraging in total credit is driven by financially healthier households—those with higher credit scores, higher incomes, or lower leverage—who restrain the growth of credit-card and auto debt.
+In contrast, financially vulnerable households often treat the windfall as a gateway to new auto credit while still deleveraging credit-card and typically mortgage debt.
+Looking at mixed-profile households, we find strong mortgage leveraging among households with high income and high debt or low credit scores.
+These results show that the same income shock can trigger balance-sheet repair for some households and additional leverage for others—varying by both borrower type and debt category—underscoring substantial underlying heterogeneity and highlighting barriers to broad-based financial stability.

 # Summary.
 An optional shortened abstract.
 # summary: